jrp2014/smuggler2/README.md

   versions of GHC don't.
 The results compile on `ghc-8.6.5` and later anyway, but the imports are not as minimal for later versions as they could be.
 - `cabal >= 3.0` (ideally `3.2`)
-- The Windows version of the plugin is broken due to a compiler bug.
-I will try to provide a work-around.
+- The Windows version of the plugin is a bit flaky because of apparent compiler bugs.

 ### How to build